 The price of rent is generally quite high around the whole country, but this is due to supply and demand.
 Jobs, in general, pay pretty well here, so it’s all relative in the end. 🤷🏼♀️

 2. Expensive to own a car (if you need one)

 Having a car in the Netherlands is definitely an investment.
 It’s expensive to own a car and this goes for buying it, fuelling it, fixing it and insuring it.
 This is mainly to put people off actually having a car, but so far that’s not working too well, with more people than ever having a car (that includes me too).

-There are rules in place to prevent people just buying a car in Germany or other neighbouring countries and then bringing it over as it’s cheaper.
-So bear that in mind if you were thinking to saving some money on a car.
+There are rules in place to prevent people from just buying a car in Germany or other neighbouring countries and then bringing it over as it’s cheaper.
+So bear that in mind if you were thinking of saving some money on a car. 🚗

 3. The housing shortage